Strumenta/SmartReader/README.md

 ## What and Why

 This library supports the .NET Standard 2.0.
 The core algorithm is a port of the [Mozilla Readability library](https://github.com/mozilla/readability).
 The original library is stable and used in production inside Firefox.
-By relying on a library maintained by a competent organization like Mozilla we can piggyback on their hard and well-tested work.
+This way we can piggyback on the hard and well-tested work of Mozilla.

-SmartReader also add some improvements on the original library, getting get more and better metadata:
+SmartReader also add some improvements on the original library, getting more and better metadata:

 - site name
 - an author and publication date